hemtjanst/bibliotek/README.md

 Note that in CI the `_integration_test.go` will run too.
 You can run them locally as well by setting `BIBLIOTEK_TEST_INTEGRATION=1`.

-These tests require Docker to run as they spin up an actual MQTT broker.
+In order for these test to complete successfully you'll have to spin up an MQTT broker and if the MQTT broker is not found on `localhost:1883` specify a `host:port` string in the `MQTT_ADDRESS` environment variable.

 ```sh
 $ env BIBLIOTEK_TEST_INTEGRATION=1 go test -race -v -coverprofile=profile.cov $(go list ./...)